kergoth/OE-Signatures/README.rst

 - General

+  - Handle the 'rogue dollar sign' case in shell more sanely.
+Most shells seem just fine with 'install -d ${D}$', as the trailing $ ends up a part of the filename.  pysh chokes on it, however, since it's expecting to see the remainder of a ${} expansion.
+  - Fix the AND-OR async issue in a way that can go upstream.
   - The path information for the runtime recursion check appears to leave out the top element, at least in some cases.
-  - Fix the AND-OR async issue in a way that can go upstream.
   - Consider reworking the classes to be more data only nodes in a tree with traversal tools, like traditional AST / semantic model, rather than the current method.
 While the current method of including behavior in the